cbms26/JCUBSB-group-1/site.md

 4. After installation, click `Activate` to enable the plugin.

 ### Plugin Management

+1. **WPForms**
+**Adding a Form:**
+Navigate to: WPForms > Add New.
+Choose a Template: Select from pre-built templates or start with a blank form.
+Build the Form: Drag and drop fields to customize your form.
+Settings: Configure general settings, notifications, and confirmations.
+Save & Embed: Click "Save".
+To add the form to a page or post, copy the shortcode provided and paste it into the desired location.
 1. Navigate to `Plugins > Installed Plugins`.
 2. View all installed plugins and their statuses (active/inactive).
 3. Update plugins regularly to ensure security and compatibility.